nshki/reader/README.md

 ## Setup

 This app is made with create-react-app, so all default Yarn commands work.
+The following commands are essential to develop locally:

 - `yarn start` to start a dev server
-- `yarn build` to build a production-ready app
+- `yarn start:lambda` to serve Lambda functions

 ## Credits